Resolution Copper: Project history

 In June 2022, the 9th US Circuit Court of Appeals, in a 58-page ruling, upheld a lower court ruling 2-1 in stating that the federal government had a right to make the land transfer.
 The two justices who voted in assent stressed that though they recognized the religious sensitivity of the land under discussion, the question was nonetheless one of what the federal government was allowed to do with it.
 In November, the court's 11 members agreed to hear the case en banc, with Rio continuing to seek an outside resolution with affected tribes.
 During a hearing of the body in March of 2023, representatives of the US Forest Service told the body that they did not believe that an 1852 treaty between the federal government and the Apache people represented a right by the Apache to the land under which the copper is found.

 On March 1, 2024, the 9th Circuit Court, in a 6-5 ruling, issued a 253-page brief stating that the land transfer did not represent a "substantial burden" on the San Carlos Apache's religious rights because it did not reflect any requirement made by the government that members of the tribe stop worshipping their deities.
-Apache Stronghold, a group of Arizona's San Carlos Apache tribe members and conservationists, asked the U.S. Supreme Court to overturn the Circuit Court's ruling.
+Apache Stronghold, a group of Arizona's San Carlos Apache tribe members and conservationists, asked the US Supreme Court to overturn the Circuit Court's ruling.

 On May 9, 2025, a federal judge blocked efforts by the Trump administration to transfer the land to Rio.
 In an 18-page order, District Judge Steven Logan stated that the Apache nation was likely to succeed in its appeal to the Supreme Court, and thus any transfer should be halted until the ruling was made.

-On May 27, 2025, the U.S. Supreme Court rejected an appeal by Apache Stronghold and left in place a lower court decision allowing the transfer of the Tonto National Forest land of Oak Flat to Resolution Copper.
+On May 27, 2025, the US Supreme Court rejected an appeal by Apache Stronghold and left in place a lower court decision allowing the transfer of the Tonto National Forest land of Oak Flat to Resolution Copper.

+The Resolution Copper land exchange was completed on March 16, 2026.
+This has paved the way for further exploration and development by the joint venture.